GranthamAnthem/ShowPlaceAppKMP/README.md

 - **[KMP Native Coroutines](https://github.com/rickclephas/KMP-NativeCoroutines):** A library facilitating the seamless integration of Kotlin Coroutines from Swift code in KMP applications.

-This technology stack ensures a smooth and efficient development process while delivering a native user experience on both Android and iOS platforms.
+This tech stack ensures a smooth and efficient development process while delivering a native user experience on both Android and iOS platforms.

 ## List and Detail Screen
 ![Screenshot 2023-12-22 at 1 56 49 PM](https://github.com/GranthamAnthem/ShowPlaceAppKMP/assets/40502200/ff86f75d-b6bb-4d5b-91c7-dfecb5cc3ee0)
 ![Screenshot 2023-12-22 at 1 56 58 PM](https://github.com/GranthamAnthem/ShowPlaceAppKMP/assets/40502200/ae4f086b-c33b-4f01-9647-dd14155cd680)

+## License

+This project is licensed under the MIT License, making it open for contributions and use.

+## Contributing

+If you'd like to contribute to Showplace, please send me a message.